 Do you have a step-by-step plan for when you start a new assignment?

-No, I always start from a white sheet.
-When I start designing a new exhibition, for example, I just need images and text, and then I start playing.
-For me, that’s my sandbox.
-I enjoy creating something from scratch.
+No, I always start with a blank page.
+If I’m working on the design of a new exhibition, all I need is images and text, and then I start playing.
+That’s my sandbox.
+I love starting something from scratch.

-You often mention in interviews that you like to work toward timeless design.
+You often mention in interviews that you aim for a timeless kind of design.

-Growing up in the analog era, I do think in a different way than younger designers.
-Today, graphic designers turn on their computers and can instantly choose from hundreds of fonts.
-That also makes it harder to make a selection.
-Moreover, many of the elements we get digitally today are already outdated.
-I always strive for something that will still be beautiful in five years.
-But, of course, you have to go with the times, and I try to do that as well.
+Having grown up in the analogue era, I do think differently from younger designers.
+Today graphic designers switch on their computer and can instantly choose from hundreds of typefaces, which actually makes it harder to decide.
+I don’t use many graphic elements made by other people.
+A lot of what we’re offered digitally today already feels like yesterday rather than tomorrow.
+I’m always aiming for something that will still look good five years from now.
+Of course you have to move with the times, and I try to do that as well.

-For me, red equals passion.
-It is a colour that contrasts well with black and so you can see very well what you are doing when you start something.
-I learned that from my studies, Paul Van Ostaijen, Coca-Cola red, Andy Warhol, … I just have a great fondness for red.
-Get used to it! (laughs)
+For me, red stands for passion.
+It’s a colour that contrasts beautifully with black, so you can really see what you’re working with when you start something.
+I picked that up during my studies, from Paul van Ostaijen, Coca-Cola red, Andy Warhol and the rest.
+I simply have a big soft spot for red.
+Get used to it. (laughs)

-How do you associate your style with the needs of your clients, and in what ways do you apply that to your designs for The Phoebus Foundation?
+How do you balance your own style with your clients’ wishes, and how does that translate into your designs for The Phoebus Foundation?

-Many of The Phoebus Foundation’s projects revolve around Old Masters.
-This is, of course, utterly different from extravagant fashion projects with bright colors.
-Is it more challenging to work with these artworks, where the tone is sometimes a little darker?
+Many of The Phoebus Foundation’s projects revolve around Old Masters, which is of course very different from bold fashion work in bright colours.
+Does that make it more challenging to work with these artworks, where the tone can sometimes feel darker?

-Do you have a favorite work of art from The Phoebus Foundation’s collection?
+Do you have a favourite artwork from The Phoebus Foundation’s collection?

-Absolutely: Concetto Spaziale by Lucio Fontana!
-I would love to hang that one in my office (laughs).
-Bird by Karel Appel is also one of my favorites.
-Among the Old Masters, I go for Portrait of a Young Woman by an Anonymous Antwerp Master.
-It contains a bit of Portrait of a Young Lady vibes.
+Absolutely: Concetto Spaziale by Lucio Fontana.
+I’d happily hang that in my office.
+I also love Bird by Karel Appel.
+And when it comes to the Old Masters, I go for Portrait of a Young Lady.
+It has that Portrait of a Young Lady kind of vibe, I think.

 A major identity crisis (laughs).
-No, I am already planning a new exhibition.
-Winning the award naturally gave me the drive for more.
-I’m not going to rest.
-More challenges should always be there, and I always like a bit of suffering.
-I am having a great time!
-I always found that the more I worked, the more I achieved.
-So: bring it on!
+No, I’m already planning a new exhibition.
+Winning the award definitely gave me a taste for more.
+I’m not going to slow down, I always want more of a challenge.
+I actually enjoy a bit of suffering.
+I’m having a great time.
+I’ve always found that the more I work, the more comes out of it.
+So, bring it on.

-After 2001, I thought about starting an agency, but I love nothing more than designing.
-And with an agency, I would have to delegate and find jobs for my interns and staff.
+After 2001 I briefly thought about starting a studio, but first of all, I simply love designing too much.
+And with a studio I’d have to delegate and look for work for interns and staff.
 No way.

-I have been around for a long time, having been around since the late 1980s.
-But I still try to get the best out of every assignment, even for myself.
-Just because you get a bit older doesn’t mean you can start slacking off.
-Actually, I make everything for myself, and that’s the secret, I think.
-If I don’t like it, my clients aren’t going to like it either.
-So I am the guardian of the quality of my work.
+I’ve been around a long time, since the late eighties, but I still try to get the very best out of every project, for myself as much as for anyone else.
+Getting older is no excuse to slack off.
+In a way I make everything for myself, and I think that’s the secret.
+If I don’t think it’s good, neither will my clients.
+So I’m the one guarding the quality of my work.

 Will there be a Paul Boudens Volume II?

 Probably in 2025, when I turn sixty.
-Then I will plan two exhibitions simultaneously: one at the Mode Museum and one at another location.
+I’m planning two exhibitions at the same time, one at the Fashion Museum and one at another venue.

-Going to Japan again.
+Go back to Japan.
 Visit New Zealand.
-Continue working on my second monograph.
-But above all: not getting bored and making cool things!
-I regret nothing and am very happy to have found my thing in this life.
+Keep working on my second monograph.
+But above all, not get bored and keep making great things.
+I have no regrets, and I’m really happy I found my thing in this life.

 ‘Wat is Kunst?’ launch